tomzx/blog.tomrochette.com-content/agi/books/david-sterratt-principles-of-computational-modelling-in-neuroscience/article.md

 * The linear instantaneous I-V characteristic
 	* All the ionic currents that flow through open gates have a linear, quasi-ohmic dependence on the membrane potential

+## Chapter 4 - Compartmental models
+### 4.2 Constructing a multi-compartmental model
+* The general approach is to represent quasi-isopotential sections of neurite (small pieces of dendrite, axon or soma) by simple geometric objects, such as spheres or cylinders, which we term compartments

+#### 4.2.1 Mapping morphology
+* There may not necessarily be a one-to-one correspondence between the representation of morphology with simple geometric shapes and the final electrical circuit.
+A single long dendrite may be represented adequately by a single cylinder, but to model the voltage variations along the dendrite it should be represented by multiple compartments

+#### 4.2.2 Compartment size
+* In compartment modelling, the choice of compartment size is an important parameter in the model
+* It is assumed that each compartment is effectively isopotential
+* Using a small compartment size reduces the error but increases the number of compartments needed to represent the morphology, and consequently the overall computation for simulations
+* A general and often quoted rule of thumb is to make the compartment size no longer than 10% of the length constant $\lambda$
+* An alternative rule of thumb is to make the compartment size no more than 10% of $\lambda_f$, where $f$ is chosen to be high enough that the transmembrane current is largely capacitive

+### 4.3 Using real neuron morphology
+##### 4.3.1 Morphological errors
+* Many fixation procedures lead to shrinkage or distortion of the slice and, consequently, the reconstructed neuron
+* Shrinkage factors can have a serious impact on the overall surface area of the cell
+* It is possible to quantify the amount of shrinkage and apply these correction factors to the final data.
+This can be done by measuring the overall slice shrinkage and assuming that cells shrink in a uniformly similar manner

+##### 4.3.3 Simplifying the morphology
+* Passive dendrites are equivalent electrically to a singly cylinder, provided that they obey the following rules:
+	* Specific membrane resistance ($R_m$) and specific axial resistance ($R_a$) must be the same in all branches
+	* All terminal branches must end with the same boundary conditions
+	* The end of each terminal branch must be the same total electrotonic distance from the origin at the base of the tree
+	* For every parent branch, the relationship between the parent branch diameter ($d_1$) and its two child branches diameters ($d_2$ and $d_3$) is given by (known as the '3/2' diameter rule)
+$$
+d_1^{3/2} = d_2^{3/2} + d_3^{3/2}
+$$

+### 4.6 Adding active channels
+#### 4.6.1 Ion channel distributions
+* One of the immediate consequences of adding active channels is the explosion in the number of parameters in the model and a significant increase in the number of degrees of freedom
+* One approach to reducing the number of degrees of freedom is to parameterise channel densities throughout a dendrite in terms of distribution functions
+* The simplest of these would be a uniform distribution where a single maximum conductance density parameter is used in all compartments of the tree
+* Linear distributions, where the conductance density changes with a linear gradient as a function of distance from the soma, is an example of a slightly more complex distribution function

+## Chapter 5 - Models of active ion channels

 # See also

 # References